tsuru/bs/README.md

 ## Metrics

 bs also collect metrics from containers and it's own host and send them to a metric database backend.
+By default, bs will collect and report metrics from all running containers, including its own container, this behavior can be changed [by environment variable](#container_selection_env).
 Currently the supported backend is `logstash`.

 The following metrics are collected from containers: